Bug #792

 drivers are nuked instead converted into modules. thanks

-Updated by erik-wikstrom over 5 years ago
+Updated by erik-wikstrom about 18 years ago

 It's a question about code maintenance, changes to other subsystems